hat0uma/doxygen-previewer.nvim/README.md

 # doxygen-previewer.nvim

-A Neovim plugin for previewing doxygen documentation.
+A Neovim plugin for previewing Doxygen documentation.

 ![preview doxygen](https://github.com/hat0uma/doxygen-previewer.nvim/assets/55551571/d940e31b-eca4-42e7-a507-2b432f6e3533)

 ## Features

-- Live preview of doxygen generated documentation in your browser.
+- Live preview of Doxygen-generated documentation in your browser.
 - Automated updates of the documentation preview when the source code is saved.
-- Find the project's Doxyfile and use it for preview.
-Generate without Doxyfile is also possible.
+- Finds the project's Doxyfile and use it for previewing.
+Generate without a Doxyfile is also possible.
 - Doxygen options for preview are configurable.

 ## Requirements